VirtualPregnancy/pregnancy-app/docs/source/03_implementation_structure/02_assets.rst

     ]

-See the image below for the model confign and the elements on the page:
+See the image below for the model confign and the elements on the page (note the model used here might be different from the current model), you can also refer to the :doc:`display model <../04_pregnancy_app/01_load_model>` document for more details.

 .. image:: images/02_model_config.png